trapexit/mergerfs/README.md

 #### Policy descriptions

-Because of the nature of the behavior the policies act diffierently depending on the function it is used with (based on the category).
+Because of the nature of the behavior the policies act differently depending on the function it is used with (based on the category).

 | Policy           | Description                                                |